Ship's articles: History

 Ships' articles developed as part of the Law Merchant (Lex mercatoria).
 Early trading vessels were often cooperative efforts where the crew, or some members, contributed to the initial costs of ship, cargo and operations; and payment was in shares at the end of the voyage.
 Thus all members of a crew were considered participants in the enterprise, even if they only contributed labour.
 This became widely recognized under the legal concept of a "community of joint hands" (Gesamthand in German, comunidad in mano in Spanish).

 Early ship's articles were not written, as few were literate.
 But by the eighteenth century most sailors expected the articles to be written, even if they themselves could not read.
 Finally in the 1800s legislation in many countries required that ships' articles be written down, and freely available to any ensigned sailor.

 Privateers and pirates

 In the seventeenth and eighteenth centuries, the ship's articles of privateers and pirates evolved into an authority independent of the laws of any nation.
-Although there was no uniformity among such articles, there were common themes that came to be known as "the pirates' code" or "Jamaica discipline".
+Although the such articles were not completely uniform across ships and crews, there were common themes that came to be known as the "Jamaica discipline".